MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-spark.md

 	rxSetComputeContext(myHadoopCluster)

 ## Analyze a Large Data Set

 ### Set up the sample airline dataset

-We will now move to examples using a more recent version of the airline data set.
+We will now move to examples using a much larger version of the airline data set.
 The [airline on-time data](http://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236) has been gathered by the Department of Transportation since 1987.
 The data through 2008 was used in the American Statistical Association Data Expo in 2009 (<http://stat-computing.org/dataexpo/2009/>).
 ASA describes the data set as follows:

-> *The data consists of flight arrival and departure details for all commercial flights within the USA, from October 1987 to April 2008.
+*The data consists of flight arrival and departure details for all commercial flights within the USA, from October 1987 to April 2008.
 This is a large dataset: there are nearly 120 million records in total, and takes up 1.6 gigabytes of space compressed and 12 gigabytes when uncompressed.*

 The airline on-time data set for 2012, consisting of 12 separate CSV files, is available [online](http://go.microsoft.com/fwlink/?LinkID=698896&clcid=0x409).
-We assume you have uploaded them to the /tmp directory on your name node (although any directory visible as a native file system directory from the name node will work.)
+We assume you have uploaded them to the /tmp directory on your edge node or a name node (although any directory visible as a native file system directory from the name node will work.)

 As before, our first step is to copy the data into HDFS.
 We specify the location of your Hadoop-stored data for the *airDataDir* variable: